Matte 3D render of curled cinnamon bark sticks in warm amber tones

 When cinnamon oil contacts the skin, its active compound cinnamaldehyde activates TRPA1 receptors — the same sensory channels that respond to temperature changes.
 This triggers local vasodilation (blood vessel opening) without the inflammation that comes from actual heat exposure.

 The result is increased blood flow to the area.
-More blood means faster delivery of oxygen and nutrients, and faster clearance of metabolic waste like lactic acid.
+More blood means faster delivery of oxygen and nutrients, and faster clearance of stagnant metabolic waste like lactic acid.

 This is why warming topical oils feel different from menthol-based products.
 Menthol activates cold receptors (TRPM8) and creates a cooling sensation that masks pain.
 Cinnamon activates warming receptors and actually moves blood into the tissue.
 One distracts.
 The other addresses the underlying stagnation.